NGSchoolEU/ngs17/microbial-genomics/README.md

 tabix vcf/Case1a.all.vcf.gz NC_000962.3:4247729-4247731
 ```

+Is Case1a resistant to Ethambutol?

 #### Fluoroquinolones
+Resistance to fluoroquinolones is assocated with mutations in the A subunit of the DNA gyrase gene, *gyrA*, we will look at two common sites here, these are located within the Quinolone Resistance determining Region (QRDR):

-* GyrA - amino acid 90, A -> V
+* GyrA - amino acid 90, A -> V (causes low level resistance to moxifloxacin)

 ```bash
 tabix vcf/Case1a.all.vcf.gz NC_000962.3:7569-7571
 ```

-* GyrA - amino acid 94, D -> G / E
+* GyrA - amino acid 94, D -> G / E (causes high level resistance to moxifloxacin)

 ```bash
 tabix vcf/Case1a.all.vcf.gz NC_000962.3:7581-7583
 ```

+Is Case1a resistant to Fluoroquinolones?

-Try the analysis process for other Cases by changing the filename Case1a.all.vcf.gz above, compare to the attached published results for this set of isolates.
+Try the analysis process for other Cases by changing the filename Case1a.all.vcf.gz above, compare to the published results for this set of isolates found here [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400773/table/T2/].
 To get a full list of patient sample files type:

 ```bash
 ls vcf/